Our customers have been hired by:

 2. Including the Most Important Sections to a Professional Looking Resume

 So you know the basics of what the perfect resume should represent, design-wise.

 Now it’s time to take care of the contents.
-The first thing you have to do is include all the proper sections in the correct order.
+The first thing you have to do is include all the proper sections in the correct order - see What to Include in a Resume.

 While the items order on your resume might vary depending on your career situations, for more than 9 out of 10 candidates, it’s best to follow the rules of a standard reverse-chronological resume format.